 First, City needed to beat the Red Devils at the Etihad the following week to go top of the league on goal difference, and fittingly it was their captain, Vincent Kompany, who came up with the winner.

 Two weeks later, Sergio Aguero wrote his name in Premier League folklore.
-Thanks to Stephen Pienaar.
+Thanks to Steven Pienaar.